leovct/zk-evm-prover-infra/README.md

 First, authenticate with your [GCP](https://console.cloud.google.com/) account.

+Note: the authenticated user is no longer 'application-default', which was only required for provisioning our GKE cluster at the terraform stage.

 ```bash
 gcloud auth login
 ```

 Get access to the GKE cluster config.

+Adjust your cluster name accordingly.

 ```bash
 # gcloud container clusters get-credentials <gke-cluster-name> --region=<region>